 Master's in Health Psychology Program Guide

-Updated February 15, 2023 · 4 Min Read
+Updated August 20, 2024 · 4 Min Read

 check mark Edited by

-This guide provides information about master's programs in health psychology.
+This guide provides information about master's programs in clinical health psychology.
 Learn about the curriculum, job opportunities, licensing, and much more.

 Psychology.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.